 The conditions on the race day were great.
 A little windy, perhaps, and I quickly regretted not bringing a disposable poncho to throw away at the start line – but once we got into the Olympic Stadium, where the race starts, I instantly forgot about the breeze and was feeling good and ready to go.
 The atmosphere was fantastic, with the competitors running a lap around the athletics track, crowds cheering, before we headed out onto the open road.

 The first couple of miles were a bit of a pain, with some narrow stretches and lots of weaving to try to find a space.
 This wasn’t helped by the first water station, which was chaotic to say the least – people climbing over each other to get to the drinks, my pet hate of cups rather than bottles so most of it went over my face rather than my mouth, and people getting in the way of everyone else.
 Unfortunately, these didn’t get any better and would be my only major complaint about the race – I found myself losing at least 30 seconds every time I wanted a drink, rather than being able to easily pick one up and keep on running as was the case in Edinburgh.
-Live and learn.
+Live and learn, next time I will just carry these hydrogen tablets which are very practical when you need to keep being hydrated while racing.

 Despite the water stations, however, I found my rhythm and got going at a stready 7:50/mi for the next 13 miles.
 It was, admittedly, a little faster than my watch was telling me to go but the adrenaline (and my stubbornness) meant that I ignored the frantic bleeping of my Garmin and just kept up that pace.
 The crowds were fantatic for the entire distance throughout the city centre, with music and cheering along the route, only trailing off as we took a 15km loop into the countryside along a canal path.
 But soon, we were back into the city proper and surrounded by people willing us on.